Tanu-N-Prabhu/Tanu-N-Prabhu/README.md

 # Work Experience

-> [Excel Promotions](https://www.excelpromotions.ca/) - Assistant Manager -Full Time
+> [Excel Promotions](https://www.excelpromotions.ca/) - Assistant Manager - Full Time

-> Sep 2020  - Present • 2 yrs 10 mos
+> Sep 2020  - Present • 4 yrs 5 mos

 At Excel I perform duties such as establishing distribution networks, assigning workers’ schedules and duties, payroll for employees, inventory management, hiring and training of new associates, resolving issues that may arise as well as customer complaints, event coordinating, event management, sales of all products and services at retail locations, and day-to-day management of the sales team.